Behavioral Activation (BA)

 Behavioral Activation (BA) is a brief evidence-based behavioral intervention for use in primary care, other health care, and community settings.
 BA has been studied extensively in a wide range of settings and with a variety of providers and patient populations.

-BA teaches depressed and/or anxious patients a set of skills to re-engage in valued life activities that they once found rewarding and enjoyable but have abandoned as they developed depression or anxiety.
+BA teaches patients experiencing depression or anxiety symptoms a set of skills to re-engage in valued life activities that they once found rewarding and enjoyable.

 Behavioral Activation (BA) is often a component of Cognitive Behavior Therapy (CBT) and Problem-Solving Treatment (PST), but has also been shown to be a stand-alone evidence-based intervention to treat depression and anxiety in a primary care environment.
 Research shows that BA significantly improves patient outcomes in a wide range of settings and patient populations.